The Medical Program

 How You Can Help

-Volunteers will find they play an important role in providing quality medical care to the people of Ho Chi Minh.
+Volunteers will gain knowledge and insight into medical practices in Vietnam and assist in the provision of quality medical care to the people of Ho Chi Minh.
 Volunteers will be placed with a local doctor or nurse who will guide them in different tasks and activities at the placement.
-The volunteers’ level of experience will determine the work they are allocated, with some permitted to observe operations, provide assistance in basic procedures and visit patients.
-All volunteers will be kept busy working on a variety of tasks and observing, and will spend time ‘job shadowing’.
-This placement places a large amount of emphasis on shared learning, and while volunteers are encouraged to learn as much as possible, the local staff are also very interested in gaining a better understanding of medical work in participant’s countries and to learn about the similarities and differences.
-Volunteers will have the opportunity to work in their chosen field, such as Paediatrics, Physiotherapy, occupational therapy and speech therapy, along with working with children and adults who suffer from cerebral palsy, Down’s syndrome, congenital motor system deformity and other disabilities.
-There are also opportunities to work in other specialties within a large hospital with highly skilled staff whom speak excellent English.
+The volunteers’ level of experience will determine the work they are allocated, with some permitted to observe operations and visit patients.
+Volunteers primarily observe and shadow local professionals with a large amount of emphasis on shared learning, and while volunteers are encouraged to learn as much as possible, the local staff are also very interested in gaining a better understanding of medical work in participant’s countries and to learn about the similarities and differences.
+Placements are arranged by the Ho Chi Minh City Health Department at one of five busy hospitals and volunteers may have the chance to observe and shadow local professionals in Paediatrics, Physiotherapy, occupational therapy and speech therapy, along with working with children and adults who suffer from cerebral palsy, Down’s syndrome, congenital motor system deformity and other disabilities.
+There are also opportunities to work in other specialties within a large hospital with highly skilled staff.

-Volunteers contribute in a number of ways and can expect to undertake the following tasks:
+Volunteers contribute in a number of ways and can expect to be involved in:

 This program offers an amazing opportunity for suitable applicants who are 18 years and over to work alongside qualified medical professionals and gain first-hand insight into the Vietnamese healthcare system.
 It is open to those with experience and/or education in the field of medicine, as well as med-school and pre-med students.
 Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with patients and staff, though this is not a pre-requisite.
 Naturally, all applicants must also have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!